OogFarma Partners with NecstGen for Cleanroom Rental Collaboration Supporting Patient Safety and Efficiency of Ophthalmic Therapy in the Netherlands.

 Immunogenicity: While hiPSCs generated from a patient’s cells can reduce the risk of immune rejection, there may still be immune responses against hiPSC-derived cells sometimes induced for ex-vivo cell culture

-Time & Cost-Intensive: The generation and characterization of iPSCs are time-consuming and costly processes.
+Time & Cost-Intensive: The generation and characterisation of iPSCs are time-consuming and costly processes.

 Ethical Considerations: Although reprogrammed cells are an ethical alternative to embryonic stem cells, there are still ethical considerations related to their use, specifically involving manipulating human genetic material.